pkibbey/pkibbey.github.io/src/content/projects/photography.md

 ## Conclusion: Full Circle

 Looking back, I’m grateful for my four-year detour into professional portrait photography.
 It was a necessary pause that allowed me to step away from the static nature of early web development and explore my creative side.
-In the end, it was not just a break from coding—it was a time for growth, learning, and self-reflection.
+In the end, it was not just a break from coding—it was an important chapter that helped me grow as both a developer and a creator.

 Today, I’m back in web development, but I’m a different kind of developer.
 I bring a creative approach to everything I do, from coding to design.
 And while the web has changed dramatically since I first began, the lessons I learned as a photographer continue to influence my work in ways I never imagined.

 If there’s one thing I’ve learned from my hiatus, it’s this: sometimes, you need to step away in order to come back better than before.
 And who knows?
 Maybe your next detour will lead you down a path you never expected.

+### The Art of Visual Storytelling

+My journey into digital photography began with a simple desire to capture moments, but it evolved into a passion for visual storytelling and technical mastery.